University of North Dakota requires at least 120 credit hours to complete a bachelor's degree.

-University of North Dakota does accept transfer credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+University of North Dakota accepts transfer credits.
 The school accepts AP credit.
 Additionally, University of North Dakota has a summer session, so students can earn credits during the summer.

 University of North Dakota offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|